 - IRB applications must be submitted at the same time as the Stage 2 submission, and should provide evidence of IRB (HRPP) pending review (e.g., HRPP # for the project).

 - Paragraph on community relevance (maximum 100 words) that includes the project title and is understandable at an eighth-grade reading level (non-scientist level reviewer).
 Paragraph should answer the following question, "How important is funding this research to improving human health, either in the near or distant future?"
 Do not include your name, as this paragraph will get a blinded review.

 Applications should adhere to the following formatting specifications:

 - 8 ½" x 11" (i.e. standard size) paper

 - Number all pages

 - No appendices are allowed

-How to Submit your Applications:
+How to Submit your Application:

-The application is available online http://ucsd.dullestech.net/ .You must register as an applicant.
+You must register as an applicant.
+Do this at least a week prior to the submission deadline.
 You will be sent an email notifying you of your username and password after you register.

-Please contact Murray Stein MD, MPH at firstname.lastname@example.org or 858-534-6400; or Kathleen Kennedy at email@example.com or (858) 657-5143 with any questions about this RFA or the application process.
+Please email Murray Stein MD, MPH or (858) 534-6451; or Kathleen Kennedy or (858) 657-5143 with any questions about this RFA or the application process.